 But, really, the lasers don’t do much damage, and the live bombs are typically a few old duds that failed to go off.
 Like the “unexploded ordnance” sign above, you really just need to be careful not to kick an unexploded bomb.

-What civilians see: “On the other side of this fence, a steel rain falls on a landscape of live bombs.
+How civilians see this sign: “On the other side of this fence, a steel rain falls on a landscape of live bombs.
 Sauron himself would not survive here for even a minute.”

 What service members see: “This isn’t the entrance to the range.
 Walk around until you find it.”